tanboonjoon/main/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
 Users are allowed to edit the config.json file directly such as changing the savepath or setting new activetime.
-However, they are not recommended to edit/change/remove the Keyname of the config file.
+However, modifying the Keyname of the config file in any way is not recommended.
 Doing so will result in invaliding the configuration option and the system will overwrite the current config file with a default one

-This is to prevent the breaking of the system.
-Certain commands such as freetime will retrieve values found in config using keyname.
-Hence changing the keyname will break the command if the default config setting is not restored.
+It is therefore recommended that users only interact with the config options through the config command provided as the command will not invalidate the whole config file with accidental changes.

 <!-- @@author A0111277M -->
 ## Testing